Işıl German

 Işıl German (1953–2016) was a female Turkish singer.

+Biography

 Işıl German was born in Ankara, Turkey in 1953.
 She graduated from the ballet section of the Conservatory of Ankara University and began her music career as a stage performer in Ankara in 1972.
-In 1975, she went to İstanbul to release five singles.
+In 1975, she went to Istanbul to release five singles.
 In 1979, she participated in the Turkish finals of the Eurovision song contest.

 She returned to Ankara, and in 1981, she composed a film score for a film in which she also appeared.

 Işıl German died due to a heart attack in Kuşadası, Aydın Province on 16 July 2016.
 She was laid to rest in the local Adalızade Cemetery.